pfheatwole/thesis/source/introduction.rst

   * Encoding the patterns into a predictive model

-**Which aspects of these tasks are the focus of my paper?** I'm focused on building components for probabilistic flight simulation.

-**Note to self**: I like this idea of laying out a roadmap then highlighting how each chapter of my paper fits into that roadmap

 The goal is to estimate the local wind field that was present during a paragliding flight, but the only data we have is measurements of the paraglider position.
 To use this data, we need a relationship between the